Landscapes

 Aelbert Cuyp

-Plaques by Samuel Moore & Co with a transfer after the Dutch landscape painter Aelbert Cuyp (1620–1691), famed for his paintings of cows (see top centre).
-Top right, a plate with cows from the same series.
+Plaques and a plate by Samuel Moore & Co with transfers after the Dutch landscape painter Aelbert Cuyp (1620–1691), famed for his paintings of cows (see top centre).
 Both the plate and the plaques have the same printed mark with garland and cowhorns.

 http://en.wikipedia.org/wiki/Aelbert_Cuyp